dfaruque/Serenity.Extra/README.md

 @Html.Script("~/Modules/_Ext/Editors/slick.editors.js")
 ```
 3. Change Base/Super classes of Dialog.ts and Grid.ts using following mappings
+4. Please Build solution then Transform All T4 Templates and then Run to avoid errors

 Serenity Default  |  _Ext
 ------------ | -------------